qgrid/qgrid.github.io/source/feature/data-rows.md

 }
 ```

-> Note that only object as item type is supported, if an array of primitive types is used the q-grid won't be able to process it.
+> Only array of objects is supported, if primitive types are used the q-grid won't be able to process it.

-## The Grid Model
+## How to setup rows using q-grid model?

-Use `GridComponent` selector for accessing the q-grid model.
-Note that grid component instance will be available only after view init.
+The preferred way is to use `GridComponent`, note that component will be available only after `ngAfterViewInit` hook being passed.

 ```typescript
 import { GridComponent } from 'ng2-qgrid';